 Having a stocked refrigerator and freezer is extremely important for any cook, but it is not an absolute necessity.
 If you plan on cooking three meals per day you will need to have a place to store fresh ingredients.
 In addition, cold storage is necessary for storing leftover food.

-If you have a large family or often host dinner parties consider investing in a second refrigerator or freezer because it is difficult to fit entire meals in one appliance.
-Even if your kitchen comes with a pantry.
-You will still want to keep a few items cold because they spoil easily.
+If you have a large family or often host dinner parties, consider investing in a second refrigerator or freezer because it is difficult to fit entire meals in one appliance.
+Even if your kitchen comes with a pantry staples delivery, you will still want to keep a few items cold because they spoil easily.
 However, if you do not intend on eating in every day, then a large freezer and fridge are only necessary when bulk purchasing ingredients.

 A microwave is not considered an essential kitchen tool, but it can be helpful when cooking for one or two people.
 If you have a full kitchen already equipped with pots and pans, then it might seem unnecessary to own one.
 Microwaves are great for defrosting or reheating leftovers.
 They can also be used to cook vegetables that only need a few minutes (e.g., green beans, asparagus).
 If you do not have a microwave in your kitchen, then consider using the stovetop instead of an oven when cooking vegetables and other short-cooking foods.
 On the other hand, they are often used for reheating leftovers and making popcorn.